moogacs/docs.buf.build/docs/bsr/remote-generation/concepts.md

 - https://buf.build/grpc/templates/go
 - https://buf.build/protocolbuffers/templates/go

 A template **version** defines the plugin versions to use.
-This allows a template owner to keep their template up to date with new versions of plugins in their template.
+This enables a template owner to keep their template up to date with new versions of plugins in their template.
 A template version can only be of the form `v[1-9][0-9]*`.
 The template version makes up part of the **synthetic version** of a remote generation artifact.

 Template management is designed to discourage introducing breaking changes to consumers.
 This is why plugin parameters are defined on the template itself rather than on a per-version basis.